Include it when

 Product surfaces for humans first: app UX, account features, saved context, and product-specific tools already bundled together.

-Examples: ChatGPT, Claude, GitHub Copilot, Gemini, Cursor.
+Examples: ChatGPT, Claude, GitHub Copilot, Gemini, Cursor, Windsurf.

 These companies expose their own hosted models through SDKs and APIs.
 This is the usual choice when you want to build your own tools and agents on top of a stable surface.